Springest/postgres/README.md

 The postgresql service will be restarted automatically if needed.

-## pg_certificate
+## postgresql_certificate

 Installs a certificate using the certificate cookbook.

-    pg_certificate node['hostname']
+    postgresql_certificate node['hostname']

+You can override the defaults if needed

-    pg_certificate 'db-staging-master' do
+    postgresql_certificate 'db-staging-master' do
-      cert_path
+      cert_path '/my/path/mycert.crt'
-      owner
+      owner     'postgres'
-      group
+      group     'postgres'
     end

-## pg_hba
+## postgresql_hba

 This definition sets up pg_hba.conf in (unless overridden by "path") postgresql configuration directory.

-The default configuration uses a single rule (local all postgres trust)
+The default configuration uses a single rule (local all postgres peer)

-    pg_hba 'pg_hba.conf'
+    postgresql_hba 'pg_hba.conf'

-You can specify your own
+Or use your own template

-    pg_hba 'pg_hba.conf' do
+    postgresql_hba 'pg_hba.conf' do
-      rules 'local all postgres trust'
+      cookbook 'mycookbook'
+      source   'mytemplate.erb'
     end

-Multiple rules are supported using arrays
+## postgresql_ident

+Sets up the pg_ident.conf analog to the postgresql_hba provider.

+## postgresql_recovery

+Maintains your recovery.conf (only deploying it to slaves)

+This definition sets up pg_hba.conf in (unless overridden by "path") postgresql configuration directory.

+Deploy an empty recovery.conf (not very useful)

+    postgresql_recovery 'recovery.conf'

+Better use your own template

-    pg_hba 'pg_hba.conf' do
+    postgresql_recovery 'recovery.conf' do
-      rules [ 'local all  postgres trust',
-              'local mydb myuser   password' ]
+      cookbook 'mycookbook'
+      source   'mytemplate.erb'
     end

-Additional settings like cookbook, template, owner are supported as well see the pg_conf definition for examples.